jnam4/MIS631-Bank-Marketing-Data-Analysis-Project/README.md

 **Educational Insights**: Lower education levels are generally linked to routine or manual labor roles.
 This observation underscores the importance of education in shaping job prospects and advancing career trajectories.

-# Key Insights from the MIS632 Data Analysis Project

-## Overview
-This analysis explored the effectiveness of banking marketing campaigns using a relational database built with PostgreSQL.
-The insights below focus on customer behavior, campaign strategies, and key factors influencing success.

 # Key Findings

 ### 1. **Call Duration**
 - Customers engaged in **long calls (>300 seconds)** had a success rate of **28.19%**, significantly higher than medium (6.86%) or short calls (1.32%).
 - **Insight**: Longer calls are more effective in converting customers, suggesting the need for focused and meaningful conversations.

----

 ### 2. **Previous Campaign Outcome (`poutcome`)**
 - Customers with a successful previous campaign had a **64.34% success rate**, while those with a `failure` had only **12.86%**.
 - Customers in the `unknown` category had a **9.10% success rate**, making them the largest but least effective group.
 - **Insight**: Previous campaign success is a strong predictor of future conversions, and `unknown` customers need targeted engagement strategies.

----

 ### 3. **Communication Method (`contact`)**
 - **Telephone** achieved the highest success rate of **14.62%**, followed by `cellular` at **14.36%**.
 The `unknown` channel underperformed with a **4.61% success rate**.
 - **Insight**: Prioritize `telephone` and `cellular` channels for higher engagement and better results.

----

 ### 4. **Financial Stability**
 - Customers with **no housing loans** or **personal loans** exhibited higher success rates.
 - Those not in default had higher average balances, suggesting financial stability plays a critical role in campaign success.
 - **Insight**: Financially stable customers are more likely to convert and should be prioritized for targeted marketing.

----

 # Recommendations
 1. Focus resources on **longer call durations** and train staff to foster meaningful interactions.